Return on investment or ROI. It is a ratio all of us in business and marketing seek but rarely take the time to calculate.

-For new product development, we manage a lot of IHUT or in-home usage test projects with clients.
-This involves recruiting, qualifying, and sending consumers new products coming to market to request feedback, likes, dislikes, and likelihood to purchase.
+This involves qualitative recruiting, qualifying, and sending consumers new products coming to market to request feedback, likes, dislikes, and likelihood to purchase.

 All of this work avoids risky (and costly) failure of a new product launch or a launch to a new market.

-Point 4: Eliminate Poor Strategies
+Point #4: Eliminate Poor Strategies